SamuelChua/Wifi-Cam/README.md

 ## Description

-In this project, I used a software defined radio (SDR) along with a directional Yagi antenna to scan a cone in front of it and detect Wifi signals, overlaying it on top of a normal camera image in order to give directional information of signal sources (possibly through walls!).
+In this project, I used a software defined radio (SDR) along with a directional Yagi antenna to scan and detect Wifi signals, overlaying it on top of a normal camera image in order to give directional information of signal sources (possibly through walls!).
 Overall, I controlled and manipulated both the radio and camera with DSP and arduino control of a servo motor for the antenna.
 With this application, I'm able to display the spatial awareness of Wifi signals.